Director: Hong Sang-soo

 London Korean Film Festival teaser screening review

-With the Korean and French cast of the film delivering half their lines in English, ‘strange’ is a conveniently broad adjective that is habitually relied on as a substitute term for the things that characters lack the vocabulary to describe.
-It is a label often applied to abstract and elusive matters (the effect of a poem read in a Cannes bookshop; a painting that looms over an apartment building’s stairwell) and it is in this ethereal fashion that Claire’s Camera itself is a strange and extraordinary work.
+With the Korean and French cast delivering half their lines in English, ‘strange’ is a conveniently broad adjective that is habitually relied on as a substitute term for the things that characters lack the vocabulary to describe.
+It is a label often applied in the film to abstract and elusive matters (the effect of a poem read in a Cannes bookshop; a painting that looms over an apartment building’s stairwell), and it is in this ethereal fashion that Claire’s Camera itself is a strange and extraordinary work.
 Shot against the backdrop of the 2016 Cannes Film Festival, Hong’s film finds richly undefinable truths in the stunted communication between lonely and changeable people, while extending these themes to probe the truth-telling capacity of art itself.

 Despite its French setting, Isabelle Huppert stands alone in the central cast as the nation’s sole representative.
 The legendary actress plays the titular Claire, an art teacher, poetry-reader and amateur photographer who evokes a pre-digital nostalgia with the humble polaroid camera she uses to chronicle her surroundings.
 Through a pair of chance encounters, she serves as the unintentional bridge between the film’s three main Korean characters: recently dismissed sales agent Jeon Man-hee (Kim Min-hee), hard-drinking director So Wan-soo (Jung Jin-young) and his partner Nam Yang-hye (Chang Mi-hee) – the last of whom fires Man-hee after learning of her affair with Wan-soo.

-Plot-wise, there’s not much to discuss here, with the film essentially made up of a series of conversations and spats around matters of art, culture, relationships and appropriate attire while the characters amble between charming beachside locations.
+Plot-wise, there’s not much to discuss here, in that the film is essentially made up of a series of conversations and spats around matters of art, culture, relationships and appropriate attire, while the characters amble between charming beachside locations.
 And yet, one of most purely pleasurable aspects of Claire’s Camera is the seamlessness of its construction as it moves between such exchanges.